 Whether you’re on your boat every weekend or every day, you want your cabin and berth cushions to be comfortable.
-Selecting the right foam for your boat’s cabin can be tricky because it often involves a trade-off and prioritizing what you really want from your foam.
+Selecting the right foam for your boat’s cabin can be tricky because it often involves making trade-offs and prioritizing what you really want from your foam.
 We’re going to take a closer look at all the considerations that go into selecting marine interior foam so you can feel confident in your choice.

 Wet vs. Dry Cabin

-All of the foam we recommend for boat interiors is antimicrobial, but there's a difference between Dry Fast and Polyurethane Foam.
+All of the foam we recommend for boat interiors is antimicrobial, but there's a difference between Dry Fast and polyurethane foam.
 To decide which one is right for you, think of how you use the space.
-Does your cabin stay mostly dry or do you frequently set wet equipment on your cushions?
+Does your cabin stay mostly dry, or do you frequently set wet equipment on your cushions?
 If your cabin sees more moisture, you’ll want to prioritize moisture-friendly foam like Dry Fast.
-Dry Fast Foam features an open cell structure that lets water run directly through the foam — nothing gets trapped to cause mildew and the foam dries out very quickly.
+Dry Fast foam features an open cell structure that lets water run directly through the foam.
+Nothing gets trapped to cause mildew and the foam dries out very quickly.

 Weekend Cruiser vs. Liveaboard